Genetic studies on Russians: Autosomal DNA

 Ancestry proportions of 1,194 individuals as revealed by ADMIXTURE.

 Autosomally, European Russians can be subdivided into at least two groups: central–southern and northern Russians.
-Russians from Tver, Murom, and Kursk (Central Russia) were found to be more similar to populations from central-eastern Europe, especially other Eastern Slavs, but distinct from Russians in the Mezen and the Arkhangelsk region (Russian North), who display high identity-by-descent sharing with the Finnish people.
-A significant number of Russian samples also displayed increased affinities to Southern European populations, while Russians from the Caucasus region were placed along a cline between Southern Europe and the Middle East.
+Russians from Tver, Murom, and Kursk (Central Russia) were found to be more similar to populations from central-eastern Europe, especially other Eastern Slavs, but distinct from Russians in the Mezen and the Arkhangelsk region (Russian North), who display high identity-by-descent sharing with the Finnic peoples.
+Some Russians also displayed increased affinities to Southern European and West Asian populations, particularly those living in the North Caucasus, Moscow and Saint Petersburg, due to recent intermarriage with Caucasian peoples.

-While modern European populations derive most of their ancestry from three major sources: Western hunter-gatherers, Early European Farmers, and Western Steppe Herders (Yamnaya), this three-way model is insufficient to explain the ethnogenesis of northeastern Europeans such as Saami, Russians, Mordovians, Chuvash, Estonians, Hungarians, and Finns.
-They carry an additional Nganasan-related genetic component and increased allele sharing with modern East Asians.
+While modern European populations derive most of their ancestry from three major sources: Western hunter-gatherers, Early European Farmers, and Western Steppe Herders (Yamnaya), this three-way model is insufficient to explain the ethnogenesis of populations from north-eastern Europe such as Russians, Estonians, Finns, Mordovians, Komi, Saami, Udmurts and Mari.
+Russians carry an additional Nganasan-related genetic component and increased allele sharing with modern East Asians.
 The Yamnaya-like contribution is estimated at around 50%, the Neolithic Farmers contribution at around 26%, the WHG contribution at around 12%, and the Siberian/Nganasan-like contribution at around 11%.
 A study by Wang et al. argued that the levels of "Siberian" ancestry among Europeans may be linked to the diffusion of paternal haplogroup N-M231.

-Another QpAdm run by Peltola et al. 2023 estimated each 46%, 47%, and 46% Yamnaya-like contributions; 22%, 33%, and 36% Neolithic Farmers contributions; 14%, 13%, and 14% WHG-like contributions; and 18%, 7%, and 4% Siberian/Nganasan-like contributions for Northern, Central, and Southern Russians respectively.
-In comparison, Ukrainians have 43% Yamnaya-like, 38% Neolithic Farmers, 14% WHG-like, and 5% Siberian/Nganasan-like ancestries.
+Another QpAdm run by Peltola et al. 2023 estimated each 42%, 47%, and 46% Yamnaya-like contributions; 28%, 33%, and 36% Neolithic Farmers contributions; 16%, 13%, and 14% WHG-like contributions; and 14%, 7%, and 4% Siberian/Nganasan-like contributions for Northern, Central, and Southern Russians respectively.
+In this regard, Northern Russians are roughly comparable to Finns, Central Russians to Estonians, and Southern Russians to other Slavic populations such as Belarusians and Ukrainians.